 Because so many children come here (including my 6 grand kids!) the horses are all trained specifically to allow themselves to be touched on every square inch of their bodies, and to ground tie and work at liberty.
 We use movement and body language to communicate to the horses.
 Comanche’s have a strong Spanish influence, and I learned some vaquero methods that were very helpful.
 It’s essentially using the least amount of tack and cues to communicate…I enjoy seeing my stallion patiently teaching kids to ride- and because we use simple, effective exercises that make sense to the horse, my horse is able to do complicated maneuvers and just about anything I need, because the kids have been practicing going forward and giving to pressure.
 Since we start training at birth, very soon the pressure becomes almost invisible.

 My horse knows I wouldn’t put him in a bad situation, and he took care of me and brought me home after I had heart failure.
-I spend lots of time with him, and he enjoys his job of helping kids learn about horses.
+I spend lots of time with him, and he enjoys his job of helping kids learn how to make an essay longer with words about horses.
 I wanted the horses to get to live in a natural manner, and be trained to handle kids with physical and/or behavioral issues.
 They need to be polite and well-mannered.

 I raised my 5 children playing music for a living and I’m so happy to be able to share my music with you.
 While some is free, selling some helps cover the costs of the program so that kids that want to ride can even if they can’t contribute money.